 When financial commodity trading is relatively concentrated within a few trading partners, a significant concentration of credit risk is less likely to occur.
 However, if the trading partners who are mostly engaged in similar commercial activities and have similar economic characteristics are affected by economic or other conditions, the occurrence of a significant concentration of credit risk is certain.
-The Company's notes and accounts receivable which are concentrated within a few trading parties are as follow:
+The Company has a large and unrelated customer base, so the concentration of credit risk is limited.